Augusta Personal Injury Attorneys

 Dedicated Augusta Personal Injury Lawyers Ready to Serve You

 As the second biggest metropolitan area in the state of Georgia, Augusta is truly one of our state’s brightest stars.
 It combines Peach State charm with big-city amenities, and its growing population continues to soar.
-At T. Madden & Associates, P.C., our Augusta personal injury lawyers are so proud to serve the people of Augusta-Richmond County Georgia as legal representatives and victims’ rights advocates.
+At T. Madden & Associates, P.C., our Augusta personal injury attorneys are so proud to serve the people of Augusta-Richmond County Georgia as legal representatives and victims’ rights advocates.

-Our experienced Augusta personal injury attorneys stand up for Augustans who’ve been injured in auto accidents, at construction sites, during their shopping trips, in their apartments, on the job, or in any of the other settings where negligence often rears its head.
+Our experienced Augusta personal injury lawyers stand up for Augustans who’ve been injured in auto accidents, at construction sites, during their shopping trips, in their apartments, on the job, or in any of the other settings where negligence often rears its head.
 T. Madden & Associates, P.C., will zealously represent the entire CSRA community.